Banner Portal

 • The characteristics of the material pertinent to the research subject should be presented.

-• The experimental, analytical, and statistic methods should be described concisely but in sufficient detail to allow others to recreate the work.
+• The experimental, analytical, and statistical methods should be described concisely but in sufficient detail to allow others to recreate the work.

 • Information from manufacturers or suppliers of products, equipment, or software must be explicit when first mentioned in this section (manufacturer’s name, city, and country).
 The computer programs and statistical methods must also be specified.